 Steps By Step Instructions

-- Drain and press the tofu (see directions below)
+- Drain and press the tofu (see instructions on how to press tofu if needed)

 - Make the base cheese recipe and refrigerate for 4-6 hours